cloudlan-tools/cloudlan-tools/terraform/wings/README.md

 * Terraform 1.6.2+
 * A Hetzner Cloud account with an API token [Guide](https://docs.hetzner.com/cloud/api/getting-started/generating-api-token/)
-* A Domain name hosted at cloud flare with an API token [Guide](https://developers.cloudflare.com/fundamentals/api/get-started/create-token/)
+* A Domain name hosted at cloudflare with an API token [Guide](https://developers.cloudflare.com/fundamentals/api/get-started/create-token/)
-  * Use the template for DNS:Edit when defining the privileges for the token.
+  * Use the template for "DNS:Edit" when defining the privileges for the token.

 ## Start